Drishadvati River: Origin

 The Drishadvati was identified by Oldham as the Chautang River, and in 2000 Talageri identified it with the Hariyupiya and Yavyavati Rivers.
 In 1871 Alexander Cunningham identified the Rakshi River as the old Drishadvati and demonstrated its flow to have been from Chunar, near Varanasi.
 According to the Brahman Granthas, before its confluence with the Saraswati the Drishadvati flowed from the east to west.
-The Saraswati flowed from north to south during the Vedic period close to Aravallies, and the Drishadvati flowed from south to north through the Aravallis from Pushkar Lake in Rajasthan to Nangal Chaudhery in southern Haryana.
+The Saraswati flowed from north to south during the Vedic period close to Aravallis, and the Drishadvati flowed from south to north through the Aravallis from Pushkar Lake in Rajasthan to Nangal Chaudhery in southern Haryana.
 The river then turned to reach Satnali and meet the Saraswati.
-After major tectonic/seismic activity in the Aravalli Range some 6500 years ago, the river Saraswati changed its course.
+After major tectonic/seismic activity in the Aravalli Range some 6500 years ago, the Saraswati changed its course.

 According to Prabhat Ranjan Sarkar, the Drishadvati originated in the Vindya Mountains of Baghelkhand and joined the Charmanwati.
 After an earthquake, it flowed north to join the Son River.
 Sarkar believes that the Drishadvati is the Ghaghara.